 The training was developed by the FSPCA and is the “standardized curriculum” the Food and Drug Administration recognizes as adequate for PCQI training.
 Successfully completing this course is one way to meet the requirements for a PCQI.

 AFIA is pleased to offer registrants a limited number of hotel rooms at the Inn at Opryland at the preferred rate of $152 (plus tax).
 Participants are responsible for their own hotel reservation.
-Reservations can be made by clicking on this link or contacting the hotel directly at (615) 889-0800 to reserve under the group name “American Feed Industry Association.”
-The block is available through July 6 or until it fills up.
+Reservations can be made by clicking on this link or contacting the reservation line at (800) 901-4211 to reserve under the group name “American Feed Industry Association- PCQI Training.”
+The block is available through July 5 or until it fills up.

 We recognize that every member’s situation changes day by day—between travel restrictions, company policy changes, state regulations, home changes, etc.—AFIA’s goal is to make it easier for you to attend our events.
-Once you register, if you’re still not able to attend the event, full refunds will be available through July 1, 2020.
+Once you register, if you’re still not able to attend the event, full refunds will be available through July 1, 2021.
 You can cancel your registration, for any reason and with no penalty.
 If you decide to cancel, you can opt for a full refund or transfer your registration to another AFIA event.
+AFIA reserves the right to cancel any conference it deems necessary.
+AFIA will not be responsible for airfare, hotel or other costs incurred by registrants.

-If you have any questions on registration, please contact Daisy Rodriguez, AFIA’s meetings and events coordinator, at (703) 650-0144 or email@example.com.
-If you have any questions on the program, please contact Gary Huddleston, AFIA director of feed manufacturing and regulatory affairs, at (703) 666-8854 or firstname.lastname@example.org.
+If you have any questions on registration, please contact Daisy Rodriguez, AFIA’s registrations and events specialist, at (703) 650-0144 or firstname.lastname@example.org.
+If you have any questions on the program, please contact Gary Huddleston, AFIA director of feed manufacturing and regulatory affairs, at (703) 666-8854 or email@example.com.